 What causes peach crown gall?
 Crown gall is a bacterial disease caused by the bacterium Agrobacterium tumefaciens.
 Typically, the bacteria enter the tree through wounds in the bark, which can be caused by insects, pruning, improper handling, or other environmental factors.

 They start out soft and light in color, but will eventually harden and deepen to dark brown.
 They can be half an inch to 4 inches (1.5-10 cm.) in diameter.
-Once the crown gall bacteria infect the tree’s cells, tumors may develop far from the original wound, where the bacterial aren’t even present.
+Once the crown gall bacteria infects the tree’s cells, tumors may develop far from the original wound, where the bacterial aren’t even present.

 How to Treat Peach Crown Gall